-The 2030 WRG analysis was welcomed by the Ministry of Water and Irrigation of Jordan, the senior leadership of the Ministry of Planning and International Cooperation, the Ministry of Agriculture and USAID-Jordan.
-It was used during the revision of
+The WRG analysis was welcomed by the Ministry of Water and Irrigation of Jordan, the senior leadership of the Ministry of Planning and International Cooperation, the Ministry of Agriculture and USAID-Jordan.
+It was used during the revision of Photos: (Left) Dead Sea water level has fallen by approximately 25 meters in less than 50 years.
+(Below) Boy washing hands, Amman, Jordan.

 Jordan's national water strategy, "Water for Life," which is now in its final stages of completion and approval.
 The initial analysis and the revised strategy will continue to be influential while new measures are put in place, a process that is being coordinated by USAID's Institutional Strengthening and Support Program (ISSP).
-A key 2030 WRG recommendation urged establishing a crossministerial council to become a forum for debating key issues and offering strategic advice to help ensure water security for Jordan's continued economic growth, social development and environmental protection.
+A key WRG recommendation urged establishing a crossministerial council to become a forum for debating key issues and offering strategic advice to help ensure water security for Jordan's continued economic growth, social development and environmental protection.
 This body, called Jordan's National Water Council, has now been set up and endorsed by the King of Jordan.

-2030 WRG has fulfilled its initial goals for the partnership with Jordan by developing an analysis that was used in developing the country's national water strategy and in shaping a plan for implementing that strategy.
-2030 WRG remains ready to support Jordan in future water reform efforts, whether at a strategic level or in identifying concrete projects that can be tackled jointly by public and private sectors as well as by civil society.
+WRG has fulfilled its initial goals for the partnership with Jordan by developing an analysis that was used in developing the country's national water strategy and in shaping a plan for implementing that strategy.
+WRG remains ready to support Jordan in future water reform efforts, whether at a strategic level or in identifying concrete projects that can be tackled jointly by public and private sectors as well as by civil society.